xebia-france/hands-on-iot-android-things/README.md

 ================

 This is Android Things hands-on workshop that showcases:

-- basic Android Things component
+- how to control different GPIOs on Android Things
-- how to build weather station, using a fork of the Android Things weather stationcodelab.
+- how to build weather station which reads seosor data, display it and send it to cloud (a fork of the Android Things weather stationcodelab)

 This is intially prepared for EPF IoT course 2018-2019.